xapple/autopaths/README.md

     print(f.exists)
     print(f.extension)
     print(f.size)
+    print(f.contains_binary)
-    f.append('This file was backed-up\n')
+    f.prepend('# This file was backed-up\n')
     f.gzip_to('backup/old_reads/reads_56.fastq')

-As you can see once you have created a FilePath, many useful methods are available.
+As you can see, once you have created a FilePath, many useful methods are available.
 No more need for long `os.path` or `shutil` commands of which you can never remember the syntax.

-To see the complete list, look at the source code.
+To see the complete list of utility methods and properties, look at the source code.

 # DirectoryPath object